Author: Cécile Moroux

 Photo Credit: Alba Rupérez

-There are more and more articles and decrypts about artificial intelligence, algorithms, machine learning, blockchain, Web3 and NFTs.
+There are more and more articles and analyses about artificial intelligence, algorithms, machine learning, blockchain, Web3 and NFTs.
 These concepts invade the news and unleash certain polemics: sometimes they are referred to as the next steps towards more democracy and knowledge, sometimes as the promise of ever greater alienation from new technologies, screens and mass surveillance.

 However, when you live in a different world, it can sometimes be difficult to imagine what you are talking about, and it can be difficult to imagine these concepts in a concrete way.In order to approach them from a different angle, we propose to explore the use of artificial intelligence in the creative processes of music, dance and visual arts.